Chetan9560/python_codes/README.md

 Moduals_oper.py	Shows modular arithmetic (remainder) operations README.md	This readme file describing the repo

+🧵 String Operations

+-This repository now includes examples of common string operations in Python:
+-string_concatenation.py: Demonstrates how to concatenate strings using the + operator.
+-string_repetition.py: Shows how to repeat strings using the * operator.
+-string_slicing.py: Illustrates how to slice strings to extract substrings.
+-string_methods.py: Provides examples of various string methods like upper(), lower(), replace(), and more.

 Note: Some filenames include typos (e.g. “poer” instead of “power”, “Moduals” instead of “Modulus”).
 You may want to rename them for clarity.
 🧩 Usage